Cariacica: History

 Before the arrival of the colonists to this area, Tupiniquim Indians made this area their home.
 The name "Cariacica" comes from their language, meaning "the arrival of white men".
 Cariacica was created as a district of Vitória on 18 December 1837.
 Its full name as it was given by the Catholic Church is "Freguesia de São João Batista de Cariacica", after Saint John the Baptist, the patron saint of the town.
 On 30 December 1890 Cariacica separated fully from the municipality of Vitória, becoming the capital of its own municipality.
 Since 24 July 1971 Saint John the Baptist's day has been the city's commemorative day.

 Colonization

 After the initial settlement instigated as a point of contact between the capital Vitória and the interior, between 1829 and 1833 some Pomeranian families arrived to the area.
 Population increased much more significantly after 1865, because of the formation of German colonies which headed to Santa Leopoldina and Santa Isabel.
 In 1837 a group of Portuguese also arrived to establish themselves in the rural district of the municipality.

 Sports

-Rio Branco Atlético Clube is a football club based in the city.
-The club is the most successful team of the state, being the club with most Campeonato Capixaba titles.
-It plays at Estádio Kléber Andrade.
-Another city's football club is Desportiva Ferroviária.
+Cariacica has two football stadiums: the Estádio Kleber Andrade, run by the State Government; and the Estádio Engenheiro Araripe, belonging to the football club Desportiva Ferroviária.